Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

-• Michael S. Priebe
+- Michael S. Priebe

-• 7 min read
+- 8 min read

 I’ve been a fan of NFL football for many years, and over those years it has given me much enjoyment and a lot of warm memories created through happenings at least tangentially related to the sport.

-As a Packers fan specifically I have been blessed to have a team with many great players and one that is pretty much annually in the playoff conversation.
+As a Packer fan specifically I have been blessed to have a team with many great players and one that is pretty much annually in the playoff conversation.
 A large part of this is the way our Wisconsin team is structured and run from the top-down like a small-town packing plant (which is its namesake, by the way).
 We have no billionaire owner who is constantly making impetuous decisions mid-season.
-There is usually no irrational reliance and breaking the bank approach on splashy free-agent signings to “go-all-in” every other year (obviously the Micah Parsons trade was a departure from this, but usually we prefer a “draft and develop approach).
-In Green Bay there is little tolerance for prima-donna behavior that distracts from the team, and there is solid quarterback play, generation after generation, even if that means that our top-drafted quarterbacks sit on the bench and learn for a few years before starting on the field.
+There is usually no irrational reliance and breaking-the-bank approach on splashy free-agent signings to “go-all-in” every other year (obviously the recent Micah Parsons trade was a departure from this, but usually we prefer a “draft and develop approach).

 In the 90s and early 2000’s it was Brett Favre.
 Like many I was a huge fan of both his passionate play and goofy, down-home personality, and I even went so far as to stick with him throughout his retirement waffling, change to the hated Minnesota Vikings, and various scandals.

 Speaking of meaningful family memories, another is attending the retirement of Brett Favre’s number upon his return to Green Bay after a few years of estrangement.
-It was a sweltering July day, and one of my younger brothers and I went with my dad to witness his #4 being unveiled in the Ring of Honor at Lambeau.
+It was a sweltering July day, and one of my younger brothers and I went with my dad to witness his #4 being unveiled in the Ring of Honor at Lambeau Field.
 Much like the Packers annual Family Night in late summer, it was a financially affordable way to get the true Lambeau experience (and witness history).

 Rodgers on the Jets is where I found my viewing experience one afternoon early last year.
 Before his move to the Steelers, many figured his second season with the Jets might be his ride into the sunset after a severely frustrating couple of years with the NFL’s most seemingly cursed franchise.
 The hopes for the Rodgers/Jets partnership began high in 2023, and I can still remember watching with my mom, dad, and wife as Rodgers trotted out onto Met Life field for his Jets debut carrying the American flag.
 The energy was electric, as the anticipation for this event had been building for many months.
 NFL fans were worked into a veritable lather, and in my house we couldn’t wait to see what Rodgers could do on a team that wasn’t the Packers.